Enrique8191/book-1/principles/messaging.md

 ### Why Messaging?

+***Messaging is not an either/or proposition between using peer-to-peer and client/server.
+It is about when to use which depending on use case***

 First and foremost, let me be clear about the term messaging.
 In this material, I am not talking about messaging in the sense of text messaging, Web sockets, instant messaging and other user-facing communication.

 As a matter of fact, I am talking about the opposite: that of messaging which is not part of the user-facing aspect of any process.